HaolinHom/a-cli/README.md

 ### install

-Install the wu-cli-plugin that published on "npm".
+Install the CLI plugin that published on "npm".

 ```bash
 wucli install